Ellen White Investigation

 Because that which may be known of God is manifest in them; for God hath showed it unto them.
 For the invisible things of him from the creation of the world are clearly seen, being understood by the things that are made, even his eternal power and Godhead; so that they are without excuse (Romans 1:19,20).

-Paul said that the heathens of Rome were "without excuse" because certain attributes of God are "clearly seen" in the created world—even by the most ignorant soul.
+Paul said the heathens of Rome were "without excuse" because certain attributes of God are "clearly seen" in the created world.
 Even the most degraded soul has access to the created world and can receive enough light so that Paul could proclaim that they could be judged by God (Rom.
 2:2).

 Furthermore, the Holy Spirit speaks to all humanity through their conscience.
 Paul talks about those who have never heard of God's law, yet have the law of God written on their hearts: